terrysheng/azure-content-zhtw/articles/storage/vs-storage-aspnet-getting-started-queues.md

 以下是插入訊息 'Hello, World' 的範例。

-	// Get a reference to the CloudQueue object named 'messageQueue' as described in "Access a queue in code"

 	// Create a message and add it to the queue.
 	CloudQueueMessage message = new CloudQueueMessage("Hello, World");
 	messageQueue.AddMessage(message);